dib-lab/2021-paper-ibd/manuscript.md

 Next, we trimmed low-abundance k-mers from sequences with high coverage using khmer's `trim-low-abund.py` [@doi:10.12688/f1000research.6924.1].

 Using these trimmed reads, we generated FracMinHash signatures for each library using sourmash (k-size 31, scaled 2000, abundance tracking on) [@doi:10.21105/joss.00027].
-FracMinHash sketching produces compressed representations of k-mers in a metagenome while retaining the sequence diversity in a sample [@doi:10.12688/f1000research.19675.1] (CITE: gather).
+FracMinHash sketching produces compressed representations of k-mers in a metagenome while retaining the sequence diversity in a sample [@doi:10.12688/f1000research.19675.1; @doi:10.1101/2022.01.11.475838].
 This approach creates a consistent set of k-mers across samples by retaining the same k-mers when the same k-mers were observed.
 This enables comparisons between metagenomes.
 We refer to FracMinHash sketches as *signatures*, and to each sub-sampled k-mer in a signature as a *k-mer*.